eser/pm/README.md

 ## Contributing
 It is publicly open for any contribution.
 Bugfixes, new features and extra modules are welcome.
+All contributions should be filed on the [larukedi/pm](//github.com/larukedi/pm) repository.

 * To contribute to code: Fork the repo, push your changes to your fork, and submit a pull request.
 * To report a bug: If something does not work, please report it using GitHub issues.